LvChuang666/why-invest-in-bitcoin/README.rst

 incentivized to loan out more and more money, which creates a larger and larger money supply.
 This money flows into assets such as real estate, which has the effect of making them more expensive.
 Who benefits from this other than the banks?
-Why the wealthy of course, as they are the one holding the assets.
+The wealthy of course, as they are the one holding the assets.
 Meanwhile, the assets become more and more out of reach for those who are not wealthy.